Parent activities are parent containers for other activities, which are referred to as “Children” or "child activities".

 Wait: This Activity Type enables you to pause a Process Timeline.

 Case: This Activity Type enables you to manipulate the Case instance that is associated with the Process Timeline.

 If you notice some way that this document can be improved, we're happy to hear your suggestions.
-Click on the button below to provide us with your feedback.
+Similarly, if you can't find an answer you're looking for, ask it via feedback.
+Simply click on the button below to provide us with your feedback or ask a question.
 Please remember, though, that not every issue can be addressed through documentation.
-So, if you have a specific technical question, please open a support ticket.
+So, if you have a specific technical issue with Process Director, please open a support ticket.